Privacy Policy

 C. Business-to-business marketing and information updates

-• Purposes: sending news, information, updates, service notices or promotions limited to legitimate topics.
+- Purposes: sending news, information, updates, service notices, or promotions limited to Legitimate topics.

-• Legal basis: Article 6(1)(f) (legitimate interests in promoting and developing our services to corporate contacts).
+- Legal basis: Article 6(1)(f) (legitimate interests in promoting and developing our services to corporate contacts).
 For electronic marketing, we comply with PECR.
 Where PECR requires consent, we will obtain it; otherwise, we rely on the soft opt-in or B2B exemption as applicable.
 For live marketing calls, we screen numbers against the Telephone Preference Service (TPS/CTPS) and honour any objections.
 You may opt out at any time.

-D. Analytics, service improvement and security
+D. Analytics, service improvement, and security

-• Purposes: analysing engagement to improve content relevance on legitimate topics; monitoring portal and systems usage for performance, support and security; detecting, preventing and investigating security incidents or misuse.
-Engagement analytics (e.g., delivery, opens, clicks) are limited to improving relevance and deliverability and are not used to make decisions producing legal or similarly significant effects.
+- Purposes: analysing engagement to improve content relevance on Legitimate topics; monitoring portal and systems usage for performance, support, and security; detecting, preventing, and investigating security incidents or misuse.
+Engagement analytics (e.g. delivery, opens, clicks) are limited to improving relevance and deliverability and are not used to make decisions producing legal or similarly significant effects.

-• Legal basis: Article 6(1)(f) (legitimate interests in operating secure systems and improving our services).
+- Legal basis: Article 6(1)(f) (legitimate interests in operating secure systems and improving our services).

 E. Legal and regulatory compliance; record-keeping

-• Purposes: compliance with legal obligations, responding to regulatory or law enforcement requests, managing and defending legal claims, and maintaining statutory records.
+- Purposes: compliance with legal obligations, responding to regulatory or law enforcement requests, managing and defending legal claims, and maintaining statutory records.

-• Legal basis: Article 6(1)(c) (legal obligation) and Article 6(1)(f) (legitimate interests in establishing, exercising or defending legal claims).
+- Legal basis: Article 6(1)(c) (legal obligation) and Article 6(1)(f) (legitimate interests in establishing, exercising, or defending legal claims).

-Legitimate interests assessment summary: Our B2B communications are targeted, proportionate and relevant to recipients’ professional roles.
-We balance our interests with recipients’ reasonable expectations and provide simple, free opt-outs in every marketing communication.
+Accountability: We have conducted Legitimate Interests Assessments (LIAs) for B2B communications and service communications and keep these under review.
+Our B2B communications are targeted, proportionate, and relevant to recipients’ professional roles.
+We provide simple, free opt-outs in every marketing communication.

 6. Automated Decision-Making